 Unparalleled Support from School Faculty

-With a 12:1 student-to-teacher ratio, the professional programs at ICC ensure each student is receiving individualized attention from the chef-instructors to help them master the techniques being shared each day in class.
+The professional programs at ICC ensure each student is receiving individualized attention from the chef-instructors to help them master the techniques being shared each day in class.

 Outside of regular coursework, students are welcomed to participate in extra workshops for particular skills by instructors as well as tutoring sessions.
 Above all else, the faculty at ICC want each student to succeed in the classroom so he or she can achieve the culinary career of their dreams after graduation.
 And with a graduation rate of 91.5%*, ICC ensures that each student walks away with the culinary knowledge to do just that.